Local Leagues in New Mexico

 candidates or parties, nor does it support or oppose ballot questions in its voter guides.
 For general elections, the LWVNM Board of Directors determines the questions asked of candidates for statewide and district offices.
 Questionnaires for down-ballot races and descriptions of local government ballot items are determined by the voter services committee and board of directors of the appropriate local League.
 Voter guides are published on League websites and printed at the discretion of each local League.

-the candidate will be given the opportunity to reword their responses.
+- The League assumes no responsibility for the content of candidate responses, which are published exactly as submitted up to the word limit.
+If the League deems that there is defamatory or false content in any candidate’s responses, the candidate will be given the opportunity to reword that response.
 Should a candidate refuse to remove language that the League determines to be objectionable, the League has the prerogative to inform the candidate that the objectionable response will not be published.
 If necessary, the League may defer to the opinion of counsel, but the League’s decision is final.

-In fairness to all candidates, strict word limits are enforced, and all responses are printed in paragraph form.
+- In fairness to all candidates, strict word limits are enforced, and all responses are printed in paragraph form.
 Lists are converted into paragraph format by inserting punctuation after each item in the list.
 Responses in caps, bold, and italics are converted to standard format.
-The League does not edit for meaning, grammar, punctuation, spelling, or accuracy.
+The League does not edit for meaning, grammar, punctuation, spelling, or accuracy (apart from the caveats in #2).